webdriverio/webdriverio/docs/SyncVsAsync.md

 ## Async mode

-Every browser/element function call returns a Promise and have to be awaited to get result.
+Every browser/element function call returns a Promise and needs to be awaited to get result.

-It's not allowed to chain methods.
+It's not allowed to chain functions.

 Example